sweetest-framework/sweetest/GUIDELINES.md

 private val backendGateway by dependency<BackendGateway>()
 ```

+By the way, dependencies can also be consumed in test classes, but that's a rather unusual use case.

 So now let's have a look at the functions the class needs to have.
 As we did the design of the test case first we already know we need the following functions in the steps class:

 ```kotlin